Nevenall/monsters/Draskuous.md

 ## Psychic Warbeast

 When you feed a friendly Draskuous mount from your psyche, take the Stunned debility and Hold 3.
-If you are already Stunned permenantly reduce your Intelligence by 1.
+If you are already Stunned permanently reduce your Intelligence by 1.

 Spend hold to have the Draskuous:
 - Traumatize (d8 damage, *psychic, ignores armor*)